flavorjones/git-rake/README.txt

 	git:push           # git push for superproject and submodules git:status         # git status for superproject and submodules

-It's worth noting here that most of these tasks do pretty much just as advertised, in some cases less, and certainly nothing more (well, maybe a sanity check or two, but no destructive actions).
+It's worth noting here that most of these tasks do pretty much just what they advertise, in some cases less, and certainly nothing more (well, maybe a sanity check or two, but no destructive actions).

-However, git:commit depends on git:update, which has some pixie dust in it.
+The exception is git:commit, which depends on git:update, and that has some pixie dust in it.
 More on this below.

-And that leaves only the following specialty tasks:
+Leaving only the following specialty tasks to be explained:
         git:configure      # Configure Rails for git
         git:update         # Update superproject with current submodules

-The first is straight forward: configuration of a rails project for use with git.
+The first is simple: configuration of a rails project for use with git.

 The other, git:update, does two powerful things:

-1) (Only if this branch is 'master') Submodules are pushed to the shared server.
-This guarantees that the superproject will not have any references to local-only commits.
+1) (Only if on branch 'master') Submodules are pushed to the shared server.
+This guarantees that the superproject will not have any references to local-only submodule commits.

 2) For each submodule, take the git-log for all uncommitted (in the superproject) revisions, and jam them into a superproject commit